pghalliday/currency-market/README.md

 #### `getBook` method

 The `getBook` method gives access to the order books keyed by bid and offer currency.
-Each book is an `Array` of orders sorted in the order in which they will be executed when matched
+Each book is an `Array` of orders sorted as they will be matched for execution

 ```Javascript
 var book = state.getBook({